-The UK is rather set in its ways when it comes to celebrating Christmas, but compared to other countries throughout the world, Britain’s Christmas traditions – whether decorations, cuisine or present giving – are rather tame.
+The UK is rather set in its ways when it comes to celebrating Christmas, but compared to other countries throughout the world, Britain’s Christmas traditions – whether that’s decorations, cuisine or present giving – are rather tame.

 In celebration of these festive eccentricities, we’ve rounded up 12 of the most unusual customs from across the globe.

-The Krampus: Germany and Austria
+Germany and Austria - The Krampus

 In Austro-Bavarian Alpine folklore, the Krampus is Father Christmas’s scary friend, a devilish creature who punishes naughty children throughout the festive period.
 The mythical beast, who is hairy, with hooves and large horns, is ‘celebrated’ every year on 5 December in many cities throughout Germany and Austria in a festival named Krampusnacht, often marked with a parade in which hundreds dress up as Krampus and chase each other through the streets.

-There are a couple of strange Catalonian traditions, one of which is the caga tio or “defecating log”.
+There are a couple of strange Catalan traditions, one of which is the caga tio or “defecating log”.
 In the fortnight leading up to Christmas, a grinning creature is created out of a small log and placed on the dining room table.
 The log must be fed every day with fruit, nuts, and sweets, before – on Christmas Eve – it’s beaten with sticks, excreting its goodies.
-Another fecal-themed Catalonian custom is a caganer, a small defecating figurine, which traditionally appears in nativity scenes.
+Another faecal-themed Catalan custom is a caganer, a small defecating figurine, which traditionally appears in nativity scenes.
 In more recent years, caganers that are sold in stores and Christmas markets throughout the region have taken the form of just about any celebrity, from Donald Trump to your least favourite rival footballer.

 In Caracas, the capital of Venezuela, revellers travel to early-morning church services on roller skates throughout the festive period.
 Roads are even closed off especially on mornings between 16 December and Christmas Eve.

-Christmas isn’t a national holiday in Japan but that doesn’t stop a large number of people celebrating the festival.
+Christmas isn’t a national holiday in Japan but that doesn’t stop a large number of people from celebrating the festival.
 Father Christmas, or Santa Kurohsu, is said to have eyes in the back of his head to keep an eye on naughty children, while Japanese Christmas cake is usually made up of sponge, whipped cream, and strawberries.
 In a further spin on Christmas food, many Japanese people head to branches of KFC on or around Christmas Day, with the week leading up to 25 December reportedly being the chain’s most profitable week of the year in Japan.

 Over Christmas, Czech women use a clever trick to predict their love lives for the coming year.
 Unmarried women stand with their backs to their front doors and toss shoes over their shoulders.
 If a shoe lands with its toe pointing towards the door, the woman may very well be planning a wedding within the next 12 months.